geosoft1/tools/HOWTO.md

         ./Install.sh -u --all

 Uninstall all and ssh keys (.ssh folder) and git profile (.gitconfig file).
 Be carefuly with this option if you have other keys in .ssh folder.
+Also keep safe .ssh folder and .gitconfig file to avoid keys regeneration at every update.

-The uninstall process don't delete go-programs folder.
+The uninstall process don't delete go-programs folder. `` --all `` option will delete .local/share/data/liteide/goplay folder.

 Note that, starting with 1.0.4.1 some options can be combined (e.g `` -cg ``).